MicrosoftDocs/VBA-Docs/api/Visio.VisSaveAsWebRef.RunSaveAsWebPageFromCommandLine.md

 ---

-# Running Save as Web Page from the Command Line
+# Running Save as Web Page from the command line

 The Save as Web Page feature is automatically installed with each Visio product.
 It is installed as a Visio add-on that has the name "SaveAsWeb."